artemv01/ngx-storefront/README.md

-# An eCommerce application built on Angular & NestJS & TailwindCSS (the Customer UI part)
+# An eCommerce application on Angular & TailwindCSS

-Ngx-storefront is an example of a modern eCommerce application built on TypeScript stack.
+Ngx-storefront is an example of a modern eCommerce application built on the MEAN stack.
 The project consists of 3 parts:

-*   the Customer UI [artemv01/ngx-storefront][ngx-storefront]
+*   the Customer application [artemv01/ngx-storefront][ngx-storefront]
 *   the REST API [artemv01/ngx-storefront-api][ngx-storefront-api]
-*   and the Admin UI (coming soon)
+*   and the Admin application [artemv01/ngx-admin][ngx-admin]

-This is a repository for the customer UI.
+This is a repository for the customer application.

 ## Technology stack

 ![Stack image][stack]

-The technology stack used for the customer UI consists of:
+The technology stack used for this project:
 * [Angular][angular]
 * [NgRx][ngrx]
 * [TailwindCSS][tailwind]